-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2022.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2020.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.

-In the state's 2017 legislative session, the legislative body eliminated the state's Center for Tobacco and Control Policy shifting the responsibilities to the ND Department of Health.
+In the state's last legislative session starting January 2017, the legislative body eliminated the state's Center for Tobacco and Control Policy shifting the responsibilities to the ND Department of Health.
+This action delayed the implementation of statewide enforcement efforts of youth access laws considering the Center was working in partnership with the Behavioral Health Division (Division) to conduct such efforts.
 Because of this, we shifted focus and partnered with the North Dakota Department of Health to include tobacco retailer compliance checks into their statewide strategic plan.

 In the same legislative session, the legislative body provided the BHD with an appropriation of \$75,000/biennium to conduct statewide enforcement of youth tobacco access laws.
 BHD contracted with ND Department of Health to enhance statewide enforcement efforts and conduct tobacco compliance checks through local law enforcement agencies and their partnerships with Local Public Health Units.
-As part of this agreement, our Division provided a law enforcement training on how to conduct tobacco compliance checks.
+As part of this agreement, our Division provided a law enforcement training in on how to conduct tobacco compliance checks.